spine-examples/Pingh/README.md

 There are several auxiliary modules available for testing:

-- `testutil-sessions` allows authentication to the app without using the GitHub REST API.
+- `testutil-sessions` for testing the `sessions` bounded context.
-- `testutil-mentions` allows retrieving new user mentions without using the GitHub REST API.
+- `testutil-mentions` for testing the `mentions` bounded context.
-- `testutil-client` is a utility code for client-side testing.
+- `testutil-client` for client-side testing.

 For a detailed analysis of the processes within domain contexts, refer to the [#EventStorming documentation](./EventStorming.md).